 The group practiced mostly current R&B (the hits of the Dominoes and the Orioles, for example), as well as some Pop tunes.
 Their appearances were mostly weekend gigs in Cleveland, Cincinnati, Chicago, and Detroit, where they played clubs, theaters, and gyms.

-It was possibly at this point that the name change took place, since the session was noted as having been by a "Cleveland Quartet."
+It was possibly at this point that the name change took place, since the session sheet called them "Cleveland Quartet."
 There's always the possibility that States itself assigned the name to them.
 Another explanation is that no one at the recording studio bothered to ask their name that day.

 Whatever the circumstances, States wasn't in much of a hurry to release a record.
 Finally, in November 1953, they issued "I Can't Believe," backed with "Lonesome Baby."

-The record was reviewed on December 19 (both sides rated "good"), along with Johnny Ace's "Saving My Love For You," Joe Turner's "TV Mama," the Royals' "That's It," and the Diamonds' "Cherry."
+Billboard reviewed the record on December 19, along with Johnny Ace's "Saving My Love For You," Joe Turner's "TV Mama," the Royals' "That's It," and the Diamonds' "Cherry."
+"Lonesome Baby" received a 75 ("Very interesting side with tune based on riff.
+Vocal group and ork both show up well.") and "I Can't Believe" got a 73 ("Fine, slow reading of this ballad by the Hornets.
+Lead and bass stand out.").
 However, the record failed to take off, and soon after the session, bass Gus Miller left, to be replaced by Bill Brent.

 While it was nice to have a record out, and it did result in work for the guys, a radical change was in the works.
 Sonny Long had a timing problem, and Johnny Moore was being groomed for the lead.
 However, before that could happen, fate stepped in and gave Johnny a better bargain than he could have ever hoped for with the Hornets.